visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_correlations.rst

    Altering a database correlation

-Once you've created a database correlation, you can alter it at any time by highlighting it in the **Correlation** list in the **Database Correlation Window** and clicking the **Edit** button to the left of the **Correlation** list.
+Once a database correlation has been created, you can alter it at any time by highlighting it in the **Correlation** list in the **Database Correlation Window** and clicking the **Edit** button to the left of the **Correlation** list.
 Clicking the **Edit** button opens the **Database Correlation Properties Window** and allows you to change the correlation method and the input databases.
-Once you've made the desired changes, clicking the **Alter database correlation** button will make the specified database correlation use the new options and all plots in all vis windows that are subject to the changed database correlation will update to the new time states prescribed by the altered database correlation.
+Once the desired changes are made, clicking the **Alter database correlation** button will make the specified database correlation use the new options and all plots in all vis windows that are subject to the changed database correlation will update to the new time states prescribed by the altered database correlation.